Fletcher Spaght

 Series B in 2013

-Swift Biosciences Inc. is a biotechnology company based in Ann Arbor, Michigan, specializing in the development and commercialization of next-generation sequencing (NGS) library preparation kits for genomics and clinical research.
-The company offers a comprehensive range of products, including RNA library kits, amplicon panels, hybridization capture kits, and specialized kits for cancer gene profiling and COVID-19 testing.
-Swift Biosciences aims to streamline NGS sample preparation processes through innovative reagents and protocols, enhancing the usability of data obtained from sequencing instruments.
-Its offerings cater to various applications such as whole-genome sequencing, metagenomics, and the analysis of circulating tumor cells.
-The company operates through a network of distributors across the Asia Pacific, Europe, the Middle East, and South America, and was incorporated in 2009.
+Swift Biosciences Inc. is a biotechnology company based in Ann Arbor, Michigan, that specializes in the development and commercialization of next-generation sequencing (NGS) library preparation kits for genomics, translational, and clinical research.
+The company focuses on creating innovative molecular biology reagents, protocols, and diagnostic tools to enhance the efficiency and accuracy of genomic analysis.
+Its product offerings include various RNA and DNA library preparation kits, amplicon panels, hybridization capture kits, and specialized tools for cancer gene profiling and metagenomics.
+Swift Biosciences' technologies aim to streamline sample preparation processes and improve data quality from NGS instruments, supporting a wide range of applications such as circulating tumor cells and whole-genome sequencing.
+The company distributes its products through a network of distributors across Asia Pacific, Europe, the Middle East, and South America.
+Established in 2009, Swift Biosciences is committed to advancing molecular research and diagnostics.

 SurgiQuest